JasperHG90/dagster-dags/dags/luchtmeetnet_ingestion/README.md

 This deployment requires:

 - `DAGSTER_SECRET_SLACK_BOT_OAUTH_TOKEN`: OAuth2 token to authenticate with slack.
 For dev, this isn't used so you can fill out anything you like.
+- `DAGSTER_SECRET_REDIS_HOST`: Host of a redis database, e.g. hosted on Redis cloud.
+- `DAGSTER_SECRET_REDIS_USERNAME`: Username of the Redis database.
+- `DAGSTER_SECRET_REDIS_PASSWORD`: Password of the user that is used to connect to the Redis database.

+You can set these variables in 'values.yaml.j2'.
+They need to be provisioned using the 'add_secrets' workflow in the [dagster-infra](https://github.com/JasperHG90/dagster-infra) repository.

+To do this, navigate to the [dagster-infra repository settings](https://github.com/JasperHG90/dagster-infra/settings/secrets/actions) and add the secrets there using the prefix 'DAGSTER_SECRET_'.

+Then, run the [Add secrets](https://github.com/JasperHG90/dagster-infra/actions/workflows/add_secrets.yml) workflow.